d2alphame/derml/README.md

 Note the removal of the square brackets from the array's name.

 ## Sections
-Use colon followed immediately by a section name to specify a section.
-The section name follows the same rules for naming keys.
+Surround section names with the section markers, i.e. open with 2 dashes and space/tab and close with 2 space or tab followed by 2 spaces.
+Section names follow the same rules as variable names.
 That is `[A-Za-z_][A-Za-z0-9_-]+`
 ```
-	:Section-1
+	-- Section-1 --
 		my-first-key = This is the first value
 		my-second-key = This is the second value
 		an-array[] = first, second, third, fourth